Sp3ctro/Uncentive/_posts/2022-05-14-backtest-fud.md

 But once you're trading live, with real money, are you sure you'd be this confident?

 In my case, my strategy's portfolio included the CME Heating Oil contract.
 For me that's a big trade.
-At current rates it exposes the buyer (or seller) to a 1-day, 1 standard deviation move is therefore around \$3.5k USD.
-That's the expected 1-day, 1 standard deviation of my entire strategy *not including* CME Heating Oil.
-This is a huge position for me to trade.
+At current rates it exposes the buyer (or seller) to a daily 1 standard deviation move of around \$3.5k USD.
+That's the expected daily 1 standard deviation of the entire strategy *not including* CME Heating Oil.
+This is a incorrectly large position for me to trade; other contracts in the strategy have the same oversized positions issue.

 "But look at the long-run backtest!"
 I say to myself.
 "Sure it's a big position and sure it swings a lot, but the long run behavior is worth it."
 I was nowhere near this sanguine when I turned the strategy on in live trading and went Long CME:HO along with 5 other grown-up sized contracts...

 **Day 1:** By 11am I'm down $2k on HO.
 "Well, that's just a few hours in.
 I can't determine anything based on 1 day, let alone 2 hours".